-The Executive Director of OPA chairs the FRB.
-The FRB currently has four other members drawn from medical, law enforcement and human service professions and appointed by the Governor.
+Executive Order #25 designates OPA’s Executive Director as Chair of the FRB, and charges it with conducting investigations into the circumstances surrounding those deaths of DMR clients “which, in the opinion of the Executive Director, warrant a full, independent investigation.”
+The Board has five other members drawn from medical, law enforcement and human service professions and appointed by the Governor.
 These individuals are:

-Lieutenant David Rice, Commanding Officer, Division of Scientific Services, State of Connecticut Department of Public Safety, serving on the FRB as the designated law enforcement professional with a background in forensic investigations;
+Timothy Palmbach, Director, Forensic Science Program, University of New Haven, serving on the FRB as the designated law enforcement professional with a background in forensic investigations;

 Supervising State’s Attorney John DeMattia, representing the Chief State’s Attorney;

-Patricia Mansfield, R.N, Executive Director, United Cerebral Palsy (UCP) of Eastern CT, a professional in the field of intellectual disability;
+Patricia Mansfield, R.N, Associate Director, United Cerebral Palsy (UCP) of Eastern CT, a professional in the field of mental retardation;

-Gerard Kerins, M.D., Chief of Geriatrics, Hospital of Saint Raphael.
+Gerard Kerins, M.D., Chief of Geriatrics, Hospital of Saint Raphael; and,

 Age and Mortality

 Between July 1, 2005 and June 30, 2006, 202 deaths were reported to OPA by DMR.
 According to the information received from DMR, 93 of the people who died had “Do Not Resuscitate” (DNR) Orders, and 43 had been receiving Hospice services.
 Autopsies were performed in 14 cases.
 100 of those who died were women, 102 were men.
 These figures are generally consistent with DMR mortality reports from recent years.